lembaslabs/color-season-shopper/PRIVACY.md

 ## Data Retention

-- Data is stored indefinitely until you delete it
-- No automatic deletion or expiration
+- **Automatic cleanup:** Colors are automatically deleted when you close all tabs for a website domain
+- **Session-based storage:** Data persists only while you have tabs open for that domain
+- **Example:** If you pick colors from amazon.com/item1 and amazon.com/item2, those colors are kept until you close all amazon.com tabs
+- **Manual deletion:** You can also delete individual colors or entire website collections at any time
-- Uninstalling the extension removes all local data immediately
+- **Uninstalling:** Removes all local data immediately
-- If Chrome Sync is enabled, synced data follows Google's Chrome Sync policies

 ## Children's Privacy